mkopec/fwupd/docs/fwupd-demo-doc.md

 16. Verify changes: `sudo reboot` and after login run `fwupdmgr get-devices`, firmware version should change.

+17. Installation complete, you can freely upgrade and downgrade your firmware.

-After successful installation there is possibility to run daemon in --verbose (debug) mode: `sudo /usr/local/libexec/fwupd/fwupd --verbose` (one terminal will work as debug monitor, run commands in another).
+After successful installation there is possibility to run daemon in --verbose mode (for development debug purposes): `sudo /usr/local/libexec/fwupd/fwupd --verbose` (one terminal will work as debug monitor, run commands in another).

 LVFS
 ====